-3. Please design a parallel PRBS generator and an error detector circuit with a testing circuit at 4Gb/s using ideal blocks.
+3. Design a 4-bit parallel PRBS generator with 2-1 sequence length and an error detector circuit with a testing circuit at 2Gb/s with ideal blocks.
 Using the test circuit, you should be able to inject error data pattern and observe the error signal.
-An example is shown in Figure 12.
+An example is shown in Figure 13.
 Please show the simulation results.
-You can re-use the blocks given by TA.
+You may refer to the Appendix by Younghoon Song on how to build a parallel PRBS generator and detector.

-Figure 12 Parallel PRBS Testing Circuit
+Figure 13 Parallel PRBS Testing Circuit